takanori88/wwa2project/src/data/glossary.md

 - The brighter the forehead, the thinner the conversation content tends to become.

 > "Back in the day, I once froze completely because of a forehead flare."
-> — From ZINE Observation Log: Season_01
+> — From ZINE Observation Log: Season 1

 ## Forehead Flare